Find a Local Grass Fed Beef Farm

 One thing you’re likely to discover as you start looking for grass fed beef is that different farmers sell it different ways.

 First, you might see it sold by the pound.
 This is just like the way you buy meat in any store – you pay for the exact weight of the cuts you buy, nothing more or less.
-In my opinion this is the best approach.
+I like this approach.
 Everyone is familiar with it, and there’s no chance you’re going to end up paying more than you think you’re being charged.

-Second, you might pay by the hanging weight.
-This means you’ll pay for the weight of the cow after it’s been killed and had it’s head and hide removed but before it’s been butchered.
-This means the weight of actual cuts will weigh significantly less – expect 35-45% loss, depending on the animal and butchering method.
+Second, you might pay by the hanging weight, especially if you’re buying a half or whole cows.
+This means you’ll pay for the weight of the cow after it’s been killed and had its head and hide removed but before it’s been butchered.
+The weight of actual cuts will be significantly less – expect 35-45% loss, depending on the animal and butchering method.
 You may also be expected to pay the butchering costs, depending on the farmer.

-There’s nothing wrong with this, but you should ask for clear numbers on the average per pound cost of the beef you will end up with.
+There’s nothing wrong with this type of pricing, but you should ask for clear numbers on the average per pound cost of the beef you will end up with.

 Third, some farmers sell by the cut.
 So you’ll pay $24.00 for a strip steak.
 Hopefully you’ll at least be given a range of weights – maybe .7-1.00 pounds in this example.
-While it makes inventory easier for the farmer, I really don’t like this.
-You shouldn’t have to do math to figure out how much you’re paying per pound, or be at the mercy of whoever’s packing your order to determine whether or not you get a fair deal.
+While it makes inventory easier for the farmer, be careful.
+The smaller the range, the more certain you are of the actual price you’ll pay.

-Finally, some farmers (as well as many unscrupulous companies like Butcherbox) sell by the serving.
-Maybe they’ll have a per pound price buried in there somewhere and maybe they won’t, but I really don’t see any way this is justified.
-The only reason to sell “by the serving” is to trick people into thinking they’re getting more meat than they really are.
+Finally, some farmers (as well as many of the big national brands) sell by the serving.
+This is okay if the the per pound price is also prominently visible, but if it’s buried. deep in the description, I advise looking somewhere else.
+The only reason to sell “by the serving” without also including a per pound price is to trick people into thinking they’re getting more meat than they really are.

 Make sure it’s really grass fed beef